Dry Food vs. Wet Food for Cats: What’s Best for Your Pet?

 Empty Calories

-Dry food contains a heavy amount of carbohydrates that lead to a high energy density.
+Dry food contains a large amount of carbohydrates that lead to a high energy density.
 Due to this, each portion of dry cat food that a cat eats will have more calories than a portion of wet food.
-This might not be an issue for your cat if he/she is active.
+This might not be an issue for your cat if they are active.
 Active cats will burn enough calories that the heavy calorie intake won’t affect their health much.

 Difficult for Older Cats